Peterbotliang/Peterbotliang.github.io/_pages/teaching.md

 ---

 # Reviewer
-- Journal: IEEE TAES, IEEE TSP, IEEE TWC, JAIF
+- Journal:
+    - IEEE Transaction on Signal Processing
+    - IEEE Transactions on Aerospace and Electronic Systems
+    - IEEE Transactions on Wireless Communications
+    - Journal of Advances in Information Fusion
+    - The Journal of the Acoustical Society of America

-- Conference: ICASSP-21,22,23, FUSION-22
+- Conference:
+    - IEEE ICASSP 2021-2024
+    - ISIF FUSION 2022

 # Teaching
 The following are the classes I TAing/TAed at UCSD